Linear sigma model with quarks and Polyakov loop in rotation: phase diagrams, Tolman-Ehrenfest law and mechanical properties: Comparison to Tolman-Ehrenfest law

 where $F_\varsigma(\mathcal{Y}^\rho_\varsigma) = \frac{1}{3} \ln (1 + 3L_\varsigma e^{-\mathcal{Y}^\rho_\varsigma} + 3L_{-\varsigma} e^{-2\mathcal{Y}^\rho_\varsigma} + e^{-3\mathcal{Y}^\rho_\varsigma})$ and

 It is instructive at this stage to write down the expressions for the local energy density $\epsilon_\rho$ and pressure $P_\rho$, measured at distance $\rho$ from the rotation axis, which follow by replacing $f_\varsigma \to f_\varsigma^\rho$ in Eq.~\eqref{eq_P}.
-Considering the spherical coordinates in momentum space and switching the the coordinate $x = p / T_\rho$, we arrive at
+Considering the spherical coordinates in momentum space and switching the integration variable to $x = p / T_\rho$, we arrive at

 It can be seen that $F_q = -\frac{2}{R^2} \int_0^R d\rho\, \rho\, P_\rho$.